favoursyre/idealplug_agency/README.md

-This is a nextjs website for idealplug agency
+This is a nextjs website for idealplug agency - nothing to see here